 If Washington is where it’s at, try …

 The Puget Sound is teeming with salmon and oysters, and there’s nothing we love more than a dry brut nature with salty, fresh fish from the Pacific.
-The briny umami of our favorite local sea fare brings out the best in the pale, dry Vadin-Plateau Intuition, a fun and funky cuvée that has all the notes of a musky Champagne cellar.
-Or for a touch of extravagance, pop the delightfully unique 100% pinot blanc Piollot Colas Robin.
+The briny umami of our favorite local sea fare brings out the best in the pale, Piollot Colas Robin, a fun and funky cuvée that has all the notes of a musky Champagne cellar.

 If you’re deep in the heart of Texas, try …